yoonsunghwan/Ford-Go-Bike-Systems/README.md

 ## The Pricing
 Lyft's bike share system offers three different types of pricing.
 A **single ride** costs $2 for one ride up to 30 minutes.
 However, after 30 minutes it costs an extra 3$ per additional 15 minutes.
 There is also a **monthly membership** available.
-For just $15 a month a member can ride 45 minute trips, however after 45 minutes there is an extra $3 per additional 15 minutes.
+For just $15 a month a member can ride unlimited 45 minute trips, however after 45 minutes there is an extra $3 per additional 15 minutes.
 If a monthly wasn't enough there is a **annual membership**, where riders can pay $149 for the whole year.
 Like the monthly membership there is a limit of 45 minutes per trip and an additional $3 per extra 15 minutes after the initial 45 minutes.

 ## So how can we increase revenue?